If your business or premises change

 • the nature of your business changes

-You must report any changes to your local assessor to ensure that you're paying the right amount and don't get a backdated increase in your bill.
+You must tell your local assessor about any changes.
+This helps to ensure you're paying the right amount and do not get a backdated increase in your bill.

 If you're moving to new premises, you can use our non-domestic rates calculator to estimate your non-domestic rates bill.